Sennarion/goit-test-task/README.md

 The following technologies were used in the development of the project:

 - html/css, svg, responsive images;
-- js, react, styled components, proptypes;
+- js, react, styled components, proptypes.